x79-sys/x79-keker/README.md

 a proxyless checker i made for mc accounts!
 ## Tutorial
-have your list of accounts in a file called `combo.txt` ez pz have the request libary installed by doing `pip install request` ez
+have your list of accounts in a file called `combo.txt` ez pz have the request libary installed by doing `pip install request` `pip install lxml`